cedrick-jez/upenergy-carbon-marketplace-frontend/README.md

 4. **Scalable Architecture** - Clean, maintainable code
 5. **User Experience** - Smooth interactions and feedback

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

 This project is part of the UpEnergy Hedera Hackathon submission.

----

-**Built with ❤️ for the Hedera Hackathon**